wxy20850606/wxy20850606.github.io/content/posts/2025/09/how-to-manifest.md

 ## 3. Outer Wealth Mirrors Inner Wealth (2:20 – 3:20)

 My +54% portfolio growth this year wasn’t luck.
-It was the reflection of my **inner clarity, patience, and discipline**.
+It was the reflection of my inner clarity, patience, and discipline.

 - When I had no clarity, I used to jump from one stock to another, chasing tips, following gurus’ advice.
 My results were inconsistent.
 But once I focused only on my circle of competence — companies I understood deeply — my investing became calmer, and my returns grew.